gt-rail-internal/rerail_stretchit_grasp/README.md

 # rerail_stretchit_grasp
-Contains ROS packages for generating grasp pose for stretch.
+Contains ROS packages for generating grasp pose for stretch given a point cloud of the object of interest.
-# setup
+# Setup
 Incase of any issues refer to Notes below.
 1. Clone Repo to a your workspace
-2. clone rail_agile # will add this package to the repo
+2. Clone rail_agile # will add this package to the repo
    ```
    cd rerail_stretchit_grasp
    git clone https://github.com/GT-RAIL/rail_agile.git